delomast/maxFounderDiversity/README.md

 Input data is either a *set of populations that could be sampled from (with known allele frequencies at a common set of loci)*, or a *co-ancestry matrix*.
 The recommended $k$ number out of $n$ populations to combine are given in the set $\mathcal{H}_k\subseteq\mathcal{H}^\star$.

 Developed with the application of creating base populations for aquaculture breeding programs in mind.
-In the first poster figure, it can be observed that out of a given $n=25$ populations, a lower bound $k=10$, and an upper bound $k=18$ populations are recommended to minimize co-ancestry with little diminishing returns.
-This respectively corresponds to a $60\\%$ and $28\\%$ reduction in the number of input populations.
+In the first poster figure, it can be observed that out of a given $n=25$ populations, a $k$ in $[4,6]$ populations are recommended to minimize co-ancestry with the least diminishing returns.
+This respectively corresponds to a $84\\%$ and $76\\%$ reduction in redundancy.
 This removal of redundancy, would translate to savings in the monetary-cost and time involved with setting up a breeding program than when the whole $n=25$ populations were to be used.

-The second poster figure, shows the ordered ranking of each of the $25$-population set, by how much they contribute to the variation in the set.
+The second poster figure, shows the ordered ranking of populations by their relative contributions in the $25$-population set.